jggautier/dataverse-scripts/README.md

 More functionality can be added to the application, depending on how useful it would be for its maintainers or others, including:
 - Merging user accounts in a Dataverse repository
-- Getting information about locked datasets in a Dataverse repository
-- Deleting dataset locks
-- Getting the guestbooks of all Dataverse Collections within a Dataverse Collection
+- Getting the guestbooks of all Dataverse collections within a Dataverse collection
-- Deleting Dataverse Collections (and optionally all collections and datasets within it)
+- Deleting Dataverse collections (and optionally all collections and datasets within it)
-- Changing datasets' citation dates
+- Changing the year used in a datasets' suggested citation
-- Moving datasets to different Dataverse Collections
+- Moving datasets to different Dataverse collections
 - Publishing datasets
-- Removing dataset links in Dataverse Collections
+- Removing dataset links in Dataverse collections

 ## Other scripts
 The [other_scripts directory](https://github.com/jggautier/dataverse-scripts/tree/main/other_scripts) contains Python scripts I've written over the years for automating some common curation and research-related tasks.
 Some of these scripts do things that the Dataverse repository curation assistant application may be updated to do.
 I'll remove each script from the directory as the script's functionality gets added to the application.